 What is Revenue Management in Relation to Open Pricing?

-Now that you are equipped with an understanding of revenue management, it is worth exploring what revenue management is about open pricing.
+Now that you are equipped with an understanding of revenue management, it is worth exploring what revenue management is about: open pricing.
 Open pricing refers to a flexible pricing model, which moves away from the fixed modifiers traditionally associated with BAR (best available rate).

 When using an open pricing approach, hotels can adjust prices beyond the parameters usually in place when using these fixed modifiers.
 Pricing can also be adjusted for each distribution channel independently, allowing specific audiences to be targeted with pricing that makes sense.